Blue Ant Media: History

-Expansion and acquisitions (2018–2024)
+Expansion and acquisitions (2018–present)

 In February 2018, Omnia Media was renamed Blue Ant Digital Studios, coinciding with the launch of several new original series on Facebook Watch, and an accompanying expansion beyond video gaming content.
 In October 2018, Blue Ant acquired the Toronto-based Saloon Media.

-In October 2020, Blue Ant Media announced its acquisition of the Canadian technology news website MobileSyrup.
+In 2020, Blue Ant Media (BAM) sold its Asian linear networks & the rights to Spanish animated series Jelly Jamm, aside from Love Nature, including Blue Ant Entertainment, Blue Ant Extreme, and ZooMoo, to Rock Entertainment Holdings, a new company led by Blue Ant's then-head of Global Networks & Kids Ward Platt.
+In October, Blue Ant Media announced its acquisition of the Canadian technology news website MobileSyrup.

-In December 2020, Blue Ant entered the free ad-supported streaming television (FAST) market by launching HauntTV, a channel devoted to horror and supernatural programming, on The Roku Channel in Canada.
+In December, BAM entered the free ad-supported streaming television (FAST) market by launching HauntTV, a channel devoted to horror and supernatural programming, on The Roku Channel in Canada.
 It has since launched several additional FAST channels in Canada and the United States; including CrimeTime, TotalCrime, Homeful, and HistoryTime.

-In 2020, Blue Ant Media sold its Asian linear networks aside from Love Nature, including Blue Ant Entertainment, Blue Ant Extreme, and ZooMoo, to Rock Entertainment Holdings, a new company led by Blue Ant's then-head of Global Networks & Kids Ward Platt.

-In February 2021, Blue Ant Media sold its majority stake in New Zealand factual production company NHNZ to producer Julie Christie.
+In February 2021, Blue Ant sold its majority stake in New Zealand factual production company NHNZ to producer Julie Christie.
 It was rebranded as NHNZ Worldwide, with Blue Ant Media retaining a 45% stake in the rebranded company and continuing to own NHNZ's catalogue.

-In March 2021, Blue Ant expanded its partnership with BBC Studios, relaunching Treasure HD as BBC First.
-The channel is a de facto successor to Corus Entertainment's BBC Canada; that channel had originally been founded by Alliance Atlantis, where Blue Ant founder Michael MacMillan had been an executive.
+The following month, it expanded its partnership with BBC Studios by relaunching Treasure HD as BBC First.
+A de facto successor to Corus Entertainment's BBC Canada, the channel had originally been founded by Alliance Atlantis, of which the founder of Blue Ant was an executive.

-In June 2022, Blue Ant Media acquired British distribution company Drive Media Rights and its library, with Blue Ant folding Drive Media Rights into its distribution arm Blue Ant International.
-Its founders Ben Barrett and Lilla Hurst also joined the company.
-Two months later in September, Blue Ant Media announced their acquisition of CTV marketplace company Media Pulse, which became a standalone unit within the company.
+When it was acquired along with its bookstore in June 2022 and its founders joined Blue Ant, the British distributor Drive Media Rights was merged into its distribution arm, Blue Ant International.
+In September, Blue Ant Media announced their acquisition of CTV marketplace company Media Pulse, which became a standalone unit within the company.

 In January 2023, Blue Ant partnered with World of Wonder on a U.S. FAST channel devoted to international versions of RuPaul's Drag Race.

 In August 2023, Blue Ant announced its acquisition of Canadian production company MarbleMedia, and plans to merge their studio operations (aside from Blue Ant's Singaporean subsidiary Beach House Pictures) into a single division; the acquisition would increase Blue Ant's involvement in scripted content.
+Following the completion of the purchase, MarbleMedia's co-founders Mark Bishop and Matthew Hornburg were named the new co-presidents of Blue Ant Studios, leading the non-scripted and scripted units respectively.

-In February 2024, Blue Ant sold a majority stake in its Singaporian production outfit Beach House Pictures to Fremantle.
+In February 2024, Fremantle acquired a majority stake in Beach House Pictures, including the entirety of Blue Ant's stake.
 In June 2024, Blue Ant sold MobileSyrup to ZoomerMedia.
-In August 2024, Blue Ant sold its digital brand Animalogic to Toronto-based digital media company UnderKnown.
+In August 2024, Blue Ant sold its digital brand Animalogic to Toronto-based digital media company Underknown.